PreMiD/Presences/websites/V/vscode.dev/README.md

-# How to custom string
+# Presence Parameters for Customisation
 Custom string for the details or state <br>
 This is a string that can be used (there must be a `%` sign before and after every time) <br>